 During the holiday season, I took a break to my beautiful home country South Africa, a rainbow nation at the end tip of Africa.
-Since it was a beautiful summer there, I decided to wear a vintage style pair of eye and mental glasses I had borrowed from friends; Pan-African lenses.
+Since it was a beautiful summer there, I decided to wear a vintage style pair of eye and mental glasses I had borrowed from some of my African-American friends: Pan-African lenses.

 Although I had these spectacles for a few years, I had never tried them.
 I believed people with strange worldviews and radical tendencies designed them.
 It took courage to try them on because somewhere inside me lurked a common fear; a distorted image of troubled and troublesome Africans flooding and usurping the few African countries that are making progress and …sinking us all down?

 Casting this mental monsters aside, I became mindful of the fact that for the past few years I have been living as a foreigner in other people’s land, driven by all sorts of dreams and hopes and yet subjected to all kinds of misinformed and prejudiced perceptions westerners have about Africans.
 So I decided to try the lenses, reckoning that if I started seeing/perceiving strange things, I’ll ditch them for good.

 Coursing through the streets of Johannesburg wearing my Pan-African lenses, I was pleasantly surprised, albeit initially shocked to see how much has changed in the two cities: Pretoria and Jo’burg.

 It is not only the streets whose colonial names had been changed to that of the various heroes of the freedom of the African struggle, it is also the diversity that has been poured in the social pot that is now evident.

 South-Africa is a diverse society with population and cultural representations that reflect various parts of the world.
 However, in the past few years we have added the key ingredient that has been conspicuously missing; fellow Africans from all over the continent.